OTTAA-Project/ottaa_project_flutter/Readme.md

 ## How does it work?

-The OTTA app facilitates human communication via pictograms for those who are speech impaired, suggesting each user the most appropriate pictograms based on preference, need, and environment.
-Watch this video for a more comprehensive walk through.
+The OTTA app facilitates human communication via pictograms for those who are speech impaired, suggesting to each user the most appropriate pictograms based on preference, need, and environment.
+Watch this video for a more comprehensive walkthrough.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=nQZRzBOWD-c"><img src="https://img.youtube.com/vi/nQZRzBOWD-c/0.jpg" alt="OTTAA The first intelligent communication platform for speech impaired people" width="480" height="360"></a>